-- 69. Plaintiff incorporates by reference each of the preceding paragraphs as if fully set forth herein. - 70.
-Defendants have acted willfully, wantonly, with an evil motive, and recklessly in one or more of the following ways: - a.
-Defendants knew of the unreasonably high risk of cancer, including, but not limited to, ovarian and uterine cancer, posed by the Products before manufacturing, marketing, distributing and/or selling the Products, yet purposefully proceeded with such action; - Despite their knowledge of the high risk of cancer, including, but not limited to, ovarian and uterine cancer, associated with the Products, Defendants affirmatively minimized this risk through marketing, promotional efforts, and product labeling; - c.
-Through the actions outlined above, Defendants expressed a reckless indifference to the safety of users of the Products, including Plaintiff.
+75. Plaintiff incorporates by reference each of the preceding paragraphs as if fully set forth herein.

+76. Defendants have acted willfully, wantonly, with an evil motive, and recklessly in one or more of the following ways:

+- a.
+Defendants knew of the unreasonably high risk of cancer, including, but not limited to, ovarian and uterine cancer, posed by the Products before manufacturing, marketing, distributing and/or selling the Products, yet purposefully proceeded with such action; - b.
+Despite their knowledge of the high risk of cancer, including, but not limited to, ovarian and uterine cancer, associated with the Products, Defendants affirmatively minimized this risk through marketing and promotional efforts and product labeling; - c.
+Through the actions outlined above, Defendants expressed a reckless indifference to the safety of users of the Products, including Decedent.
 Defendants' conduct, as described herein, knowing the dangers and risks of the Products, yet concealing and/or omitting this information, in furtherance of their conspiracy and concerted action was outrageous because of Defendants' evil motive or reckless indifference to the safety of users of the Products.

-- 71. Plaintiff sustained the following damages as a foreseeable, direct, and proximate result of Defendants' acts and /or omissions: - Economic losses including medical care and lost earnings. - b.
-Noneconomic losses including physical and mental pain and suffering, emotional distress, fear of death, inconvenience, loss of enjoyment and impairment of quality of life.
+77. Decedent sustained the following damages as a foreseeable, direct, and proximate result of Defendants' acts and /or omissions:

+a.
+Economic losses including medical care, lost earnings, funeral, burial and related expenses.

+b.
+Noneconomic losses including physical and mental pain and suffering, emotional distress, fear of death, inconvenience, loss of enjoyment, impairment of guality of life and, ultimately, death.